aliceoqrrrr/-Machine-learning-based-attraction-point-placement-method-for-urban-development-planning/README.md

 The tiered structure of the method enables a gradual transition from abstract planning to concrete solutions, minimizing the risk of inefficient space utilization.

+Key Stages of the Method
+The method consists of four main stages:
+1. Territorial data collection
+2. Processing with a graph neural network
+3. Supervised machine learning analysis
+4. Generating proposals for the spatial distribution of attraction points

+The second and third stages represent the iterative generation process described above.

 ![image](https://github.com/user-attachments/assets/b948a2b1-c2f6-4b7f-a768-ba20fbd2582d)